 1. There are only equities and no secured funds:

-This is the first myth about mutual funds we encounter almost every day.
+This is the first myth we encounter almost every day.
 Most of the common investors have a perception that mutual funds are in no way different from equity investments.

 Unlike other investments, mutual funds have a large variety of funds catering to diversified investment demands.
 There are large numbers of fund types ranging from equity funds to debt funds, open-ended funds to close-ended funds etc.